muchdogesec/file2txt/tests/README.md

 python3 -m unittest tests/test_1_output_file_generation.py
 ```

+You will need Open AI and Google Vision in your `.env` file when running this test.

 This script generates output files using a combination of file2txt settings.

 You need to check the output manually to ensure it matches expectations.